 The Qin dynasty 秦 (221-206 BCE) was the first imperial dynasty of ancient China.
-It was founded by Ying Zheng 嬴政, king of Qin, who adopted the title of August Emperor (huangdi 皇帝) in 221 BCE.
+It was founded by Ying Zheng 嬴政, king of the regional state of Qin who adopted the title of August Emperor (huangdi 皇帝) in 221 BCE.
 He is known in history as the First Emperor of Qin 秦始皇帝 (r.
 246-210 BCE).
-His armies had conquered the other feudal states of the old Zhou kingdom 周 (11th cent.-221 BCE): Han 韓, Wei 魏, Zhao 趙, Chu 楚, Yan 燕 and Qi 齊.
+His armies had conquered the other regional states of the old Zhou kingdom 周 (11th cent.-221 BCE): Han 韓, Wei 魏, Zhao 趙, Chu 楚, Yan 燕 and Qi 齊.

 The state doctrine of the Qin kingdom was legalism, a philosophy focusing on the ruler and his skill to make use of a bureaucracy, supported by the quasi-objective effect of laws, standards and regulations.

-Himself believing in the possibility to acheive immortality, the First Emperor died during one of his inspection tours through the empire.
-Li Si and the powerful eunuch Zhao Gao 趙高 brought secretly their favourite to the throne.
+Himself believing in the possibility to achieve immortality, the First Emperor died during one of his inspection tours through the empire.
+Li Si and the powerful eunuch Zhao Gao 趙高 brought secretly their favourite prince to the throne.
 Envisaged as an eternal empire, the Qin court soon lost control over the empire, where enslaved peasants under the leadership of some former nobles, Chen Sheng 陳勝 and Wu Guang 吳廣, rose in rebellion and in 206 BCE forced the infant ruler of Qin to resign.